over-the-shoulder shot

 Over the Shoulder Shot (OSS)

-This shot helps to establish the positions of each person, and get the feel of looking at one person from the other's point of view.
+This shot helps to establish the position of each person, and get the feel of looking at one person from the other's point of view.

-A variation of this shot can be a bit wider and include the shoulder of the person facing the subject.
+This shot can be varied quite a bit to include the shoulder or back of the person facing the subject.